 HRIS systems have built-in tools that allow companies to meet core HR needs while improving employee retention and streamlining the recruiting process.
-While this can undoubtedly be exciting, these implementations can be challenging.
+While this can undoubtedly be exciting, HRIS implementation plans can be challenging.

-Today, we’re looking at five of the most common challenges of implementing HRIS solutions and explaining how you can overcome them in your own project so you can avoid software failure.
+Today, we’re looking at five of the most common problems and challenges of implementing HRIS (human resource information system) solutions and explaining how you can overcome them in your own project so you can avoid software failure.

 Contemplating litigation?